Stilyagi (film): Synopsis

 Several days later Mels meets the clothes dealer again and insists on obtaining a saxophone.
 The dealer leads him to an upbeat traveling jazzman whose career was broken by the Stalinist regime after he chose the "wrong" instrument.
 The musician proposes to do a favor of selling Mels his own saxophone, if Mels learns how to play it first.
 Mels then spends several nights listening to pirate radio from New York City trying to improvise the sound on the saxophone, but ends up faking it multiple times, until he is visited by the spirit of Charlie Parker who seemingly teaches him to play properly.
 This soon has Mels performing for his friends in a theater, of which he is nervous at first, yet he finally finds the vibe to much applause from the gang.
 At the end, Polly comes and gives Mels her first sincere kiss.

 Soon after, Fred reveals to the gang that his father, a major diplomatic figure, has arranged a diplomatic post for him in the United States, and he now must leave the country, albeit provided that he marries a Soviet woman from an "approved" family, first, abandoning his lower-class, unconnected girlfriend, Betsy.
 Since Fred has the most authority in terms of leader, he grants future leadership to Mels, creating a situation of disdain in other members and eventually arising tensions.
 Katya, somewhat aware of these events, decides to try to lure Mels away from Polly by dressing better than her.
 As the two meet, she soon feels that Mels doesn't fall for her, and as she corners him, he rejects her, explaining that she has not changed at all.
 Furious, Katya slaps him and runs away.
-The next day, Mels comes to class realizing that a meeting is being organized by Katya with the purpose of excluding him from the Komsomol for being a rootless cosmopolitan.
+The next day, Mels comes to class realizing that a meeting is being organized by Katya with the purpose of excluding him from the Komsomol for being an antipatriotic "cosmopolitan".
 He silently gives away his badge, thus sealing his choice of remaining a stilyaga.